 The most important stakeholders of healthcare have been ignored by most events for decades.
-I do not attend medical events that do not include patients either in the organizing committee or among the speakers anymore.
+I do not attend such medical events that do not include patients either in the organizing committee or among the speakers anymore.
 The future of medicine will put patients in the center – how can we discuss it without involving them?
-Data show that patient satisfaction and outcomes skyrocket when we involve them in designing medicine.
-The Patients Included badge helps identify those events whose organization patients took an active part in.
+Data shows that patient satisfaction and outcomes skyrocket when we involve them in designing healthcare.
+The Patients Included badge helps identify those events, where patients took an active part in the organization.
 Stanford Medicine X even launched an e-patient ambassador program.
 Invite, ask, engage them!

 2) Gamify events

 In my home country, talking while eating is considered rude.
-It took me years to get used to the idea of starting discussion during lunch and dinner at medical events.
-It means some people might not be talkative in person because of cultural differences.
+It took me years to get used to the idea of starting a discussion during lunch and dinner at medical events.
+It means some people might not be talkative in person due to various reasons, e.g. cultural differences.
 What’s more, if an event is focused on speakers giving keynotes, workshops and discussions often feel lackluster, with attendees unmotivated to contribute.
 We could change this by adding proven gamification elements.
 Events could release mobile apps that provide not just program sheets and speaker descriptions, but ways to engage with speakers and network with other attendees.

 3) Integrate social media

-Previously, when I met peers at an event, we might have found the time to talk some, and that was it.
-Modern events go on online even after the physical meetup has wrapped up.
-Attendees keep on discussing their fields of interest, the questions and issues raised at the event.
+Previously, when I met peers at an event, we might have found the time to talk, and that was all.
+The most innovative medical events go online even after the physical meetup has wrapped up.
+Attendees keep on discussing their fields of interest, the questions and issues raised.
 Every conference and meetup should have an official hashtag on Twitter and support this idea, integrating easy ways to share and discuss its events.
-Organizers would benefit from this as attendees would promote the event to their communities, turning interested bystanders into the next event’s participants.
+Not only is it much more interactive, but organizers would benefit from it as well, since attendees would promote the event to their communities, turning interested bystanders into the next event’s participants.
 Browse tweetchats of #doctors20 and #medx to see the effect social media can have on medical events.

 4) Consider virtual reality

-These trends and technologies could help change the mindset of both event organizers, physicians, pharma and regulators attending or organizing medical events.
+These trends and technologies could help change the mindset of both event organizers, physicians, pharma and regulatory agencies attending or organizing medical events.
 It could bring patients and their caregivers closer.